-Investment properties are valued by adopting the "investment method" of valuation.
-This approach involves applying capitalisation yields to current and estimated future rental streams, net of income voids arising from vacancies and rent-free periods and associated running costs.
-These capitalisation yields and rental values are based on comparable property and leasing transactions in the market, using the valuers' professional judgement.
+Investment properties, excluding properties held for development, are valued by adopting the 'investment method' of valuation.
+This approach involves applying capitalisation yields to current and future rental streams net of income voids arising from vacancies or rent-free periods and associated running costs.
+These capitalisation yields and future rental values are based on comparable property and leasing transactions in the market using the valuers' professional judgement and market observation.
 Other factors taken into account in the valuations include the tenure of the property, tenancy details and ground and structural conditions.